cloudnativedevelopment/cnd-voting-demo/README.md

 If you are running in Docker for Mac, the Voting App is available on `locahost:port 31000`.
 If you are running in minikube, the Voting App is available on port 31000 in the minikube ip (`minikube ip`).

-Note that if you click on "Cats" or "Dogs" in the Voting App UI, a container id is shown at the bottom.
+Click on "Cats" or "Dogs" in the Voting App UI, note that a container id is shown at the bottom.

-Now, let's change the python app to return a fix value for this container id.
+Let's change the python app to return a fix value for this container id.

 Edit the file `vote/app.py` and change the line 37 to be `hostname="classic"`.
 Save your changes.

-In order to test the changes we need to rebuild or docker image by executing:
+In order to test the changes we need to rebuild our docker image by executing:

 ```
 docker build -t voting:demo vote
 ```

-and apply the kubernetes manifests again:
+and apply the Kubernetes manifests again:

 ```
 kubectl apply -f manifests
 ```

-This introduces some friction, but even worse, if you check the Voting App UI and make a new vote, the code changes are not reflected.
+This development workflow introduces friction, but even worse, if you check the Voting App UI and make a new vote, the code changes are not reflected.
 This is because we are using the same docker image tag.
-In order to refresh our pod we could create a different image tag and modify our `manifests/vote-deployment.yaml` to use the new docker image tag, or we can force the pod recreation by deleting the running pod.
+In order to refresh our pod we could create a different image tag and modify our `manifests/vote-deployment.yaml` manifest to use the new docker image tag, or we can force the pod recreation by deleting the running pod.
 Let's go with the second approach and execute:

 ```
 kubectl get pods